The Ronald Reagan Myth

 He contends that the extreme militarization of American policy

 strengthened hard-liners in the Soviet Union.
-"Thus the
+"Thus the general

-hasten the great change that overtook the Soviet Union."
+great change that overtook the Soviet Union."

 Though the arms-race spending undoubtedly